Copyright (c) 2007 THE THRASH METAL GUIDE

 ZERGOTH (USA)

-Energetic music which begins in an open speed metal manner with "Unlikely Force", but "Strange Stuff" is already a full-fledged thrasher, "strange stuff", with brooding crushing riffs.
+The debut: energetic music which begins in an open speed metal manner with "Unlikely Force", but "Strange Stuff" is already a full-fledged thrasher, "strange stuff" with brooding crushing riffs.
 Apparently speed and thrash metal will alternate here since the next "Revengence" is another speed metal happiness.
 Then comes the cool instrumental "Wakala" which slows down again, but delivers with creepy lashing riffs.
 Speed metal takes over from then on, and till the end we have optimistic music with soaring melodies and catchy choruses delivered aptly by the clean mid-ranged singer.
 Thrash metal comes back on the excellent closing galloping instrumental "Psychological Defense" which is a sure-handed exit with technical pretensions.
 Although speed metal is the dominant "force" here, the energy and vigour put into the recordings will satisfy the thrash metal fan who will find the purely instrumental pieces the more appealing part.

 Psychological Defense Full-length, 2010